drbenmorgan/FalaiseArt/README.md

 script in the JSON/YAML-like [FHiCL language](https://cdcvs.fnal.gov/redmine/projects/fhicl).

 Even without any coding, it's possible to explore the basic functionality and behaviour of Art and FHiCL with some simple examples.
-These are documented with a basic walkthrough in the [README_examples.md](README_examples.md) file.
-Please see that document for further information.
+These are documented by a basic walkthrough in the [README_examples.md](README_examples.md) file.
+Please see [that document](README_examples.md) for further information.

 Building the FalaiseArt Plugins
 --------------------------------

-To build and use the FalaiseArt plugins, couple of additional steps are needed.
+To build and use the FalaiseArt plugins, a couple of additional steps are needed.
-The initial setup of art is similar, but one additional package is required:
+The initial setup of art is similar, but two additional packages are required:

 ``` console
 $ source <productbasedir>/setups